The more you know the more you don't know....

 Even on a day trip you need to take a first aid kit and prepare for worse case scenarios in your mind to problem solve.

 I paddled through sun, rain, wind and then more sun.
 I knew that the winds would be light and still got caught in a small wind storm.
 Ironically, on a river I feel safer in wind than a lake.
 Why?
 Because I can get to shore quickly and off the water, a lake if the wind blows wrong could send me out to oblivion.
+As well what is the flow rate?
+Is it safe?

 Consider if your paddling skills allow you to move your board through strong winds, waves or other weather conditions that can occur out there?
 This is where training through skills classes is imperative!
 Check out courses coming up!
 Or contact for a private session.